ibm-cloud-docs/vpc/bs_snapshots_restore.md

 Restoring a volume from a snapshot creates a boot or data volume, depending on whether the snapshot is bootable or nonbootable.

    * Restoring from a **bootable** snapshot creates a boot volume that you can use to start a virtual server instance.
 The boot volume uses either the `sdp` or the `general-purpose profile` and is limited to 250 GB at its creation.
-Second generation boot volumes with the `sdp` profile, can be expanded later.
+Second generation boot volumes with the `sdp` profile, can be expanded to 32,000 GB later.

    * A new data volume that was created from **nonbootable** snapshot inherits its properties from the original volume, such as [profile](/docs/vpc?topic=vpc-block-storage-profiles), capacity, storage generation, data, and metadata.
 If the source volume used [customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption), the volume inherits that encryption with the original customer root key (CRK).
 However, you can specify a larger volume size, a different profile of the same storage generation, and a different CRK if you prefer.

-You can restore volumes from a manually created snapshot or from a snapshot that was created by a backup policy.
+You can restore volumes from an on-demand snapshot or from a snapshot that was created by a backup policy.
 For more information, see [Restoring a volume from a backup snapshot](/docs/vpc?topic=vpc-baas-vpc-restore).

 You can restore a volume in a different region by using a cross-regional copy of a snapshot.
 For more information, see [Cross-regional snapshots](/docs/vpc?topic=vpc-snapshots-vpc-about#snapshots_vpc_crossregion_copy).